Nosto/shopify-hydrogen/README.md

 ## Demo store

 To see our React component library in action in a Hydrogen project, we invite you to check out our [Shopify Hydrogen demo store](https://shopify-hydrogen-demo.nosto.com/).
 The code for the demo store is available on our [GitHub repository](https://github.com/Nosto/shopify-hydrogen-demo).
-We hope that our Hydrogen demo store will serve as a source of inspiration for your own storefront development, and we encourage you to explore our component library and customize it to fit your unique eCommerce needs.
+We hope that our Hydrogen demo store will serve as a source of inspiration for your own storefront development, and we encourage you to explore our component library as well and customize it further to fit your unique needs.

 ## Feature list